 Skip to Content

-Musgrove threw two slow curveballs to fall behind Matt Olson 2-1 with two outs in the fourth and was visited by pitching coach Ruben Niebla.
-Manager Mike Shildt and a trainer joined them and Musgrove came out.
-The team announced he had right elbow tightness.
+Musgrove threw two slow curveballs to fall behind 2-1 on Matt Olson with two outs in the fourth and was visited by pitching coach Ruben Niebla.
+Padres manager Mike Shildt and an athletic trainer joined them, and Musgrove came out.

 Musgrove threw the first no-hitter in Padres history on April 9, 2021, in his second start with his hometown team after being obtained in an offseason trade with Pittsburgh.